rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 Aerial lidar can help us easily compute both of the variables we're interested in.
 We’ll work with data from a single tile, collected during a 2019 survey.
 USGS provides this dataset in laz format, and you can download it [here.](https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/LPC/projects/NY_3County_2019_A19/NY_3County_2019/LAZ/USGS_LPC_NY_3County_2019_A19_e1382n2339_2019.laz)

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.
+The code below assumes both datasets are in the same directory.

 If we were to do something like this in practice, we’d probably be segmenting trees rather than working with polygons.
 I’ll go over how we can do this in a future post.
 Also, several of the polygons I drew will include some returns from rootftops.
 I’ll discuss how to handle that in the future, as well, but for now a few LAI estimates will be affected.